 Subsequently, gaps will start to appear in the walls of the cells that surround the injured part so that the larger cells of the blood will be able to pass.
 These larger cells are what we know as the “immune cells”.
 In other words, when blood flow increases, the immune presence also strengthens.

 The different types of cells that are a part of the immune system will quickly rush into the injured area.
 This occurrence will result in an amplified supply of proteins that will fuel the immune response.
 While all these things are taking place the body, especially the damaged area, will also experience increased temperature, which supports the antibiotic effect.

 When Inflammation Ends

 Inflammation in the affected area continues until the presence of infection is completely eliminated.
 When inflammation is still present, phagocytes will continue the task of destroying bacteria.
 The acquired immunity (i.e. a kind of immunity that the body develops over time as it learns how to target and kill specific pathogens) will then bind these destroyed bacteria and dispose of them as toxins.

 This is when we start to see some pus coming out of the infected area.
-This thing we call as “pus” is actually the remains of the war that took place between the infectious bacteria and the immune cells.
+This thing we call “pus” is actually the remains of the war that took place between the infectious bacteria and the immune cells.
 Pus may vary in color depending on the type of bacteria that causes the infection.

 The “Intelligent” Immune System

 The immune system is built in a way that makes it capable of identifying the “self” and “non-self”.
 The “self” refers to anything that the human body has since birth.
-On the other hand, the “non-self” is anything which is not an innate part of the body.
-A well-functioning immune system recognizes which is “foreign”, will never attack its own and will immediately do everything to get rid of any invaders.
+On the other hand, the “non-self” is anything that is not an innate part of the body.
+A well-functioning immune system recognizes which is “foreign”, will never attack its own, and will immediately do everything to get rid of any invaders.